-TEAM CoSTAR [Collaborative SubTerranean Autonomous Resilient Robots] is a collaboration between NASA’s JPL, MIT, Caltech, KAIST, LTU and several industry partners (see below).
+TEAM CoSTAR [Collaborative SubTerranean Autonomous Resilient Robots] is a collaboration between NASA’s JPL, MIT, Caltech, KAIST, LTU, and several industry partners (see below).
 TEAM CoSTAR with more than 60 key members aims at revolutionizing how we operate in the underground domains and subsurface voids for both terrestrial and planetary applications.
-Specifically, TEAM CoSTAR develops next generation capabilities on several fronts pertaining to efficient exploration of extreme terrains:

-- Verifiable autonomy: CoSTAR develops an autonomy architecture that in the top layer translates the mission specifications into single- or multi-robot behaviors using verifiable formal methods.
-In the lower layer, it translates behaviors to motions by taking the control, sensing, and environment uncertainties into account.
+- Verifiable autonomy: NeBula develops an autonomy architecture that translates the mission specifications into single- or multi-robot behaviors using verifiable formal methods.
+NeBula quantifies risk and trust in this process by taking uncertainty in robot motion, control, sensing, and environment into account when abstracting activities and behaviors.

-- Multi-robot dense mapping: CoSTAR develops distributed algorithms with confidence-rich mapping to provide precise topological and geometrical maps of the large cave and mine networks.
+- Single- and multi-robot SLAM and dense mapping: NeBula develops large-scale SLAM solvers and 3D mapping frameworks using confidence-rich mapping methods to provide precise topological and geometrical maps of the subsurface caves and mine networks.

-- Disruption tolerant mesh communication: CoSTAR extends disruption tolerant communication (DTN) to enable a self-healing coordination of a robot swarm with lightweight communication nodes.
+- Disruption tolerant mesh communication: NeBula extends disruption tolerant communication (DTN) to enable a self-healing coordination of a robotic swarm with lightweight stationary (deployable) and mobile communication nodes.

-- Autonomous skill learning: CoSTAR applies and extends machine learning methods to enable fast safe robot motions in perceptually-degraded environments.
+- Autonomous skill learning: NeBula applies and extends reinforcement learning and in general machine learning methods to enable fast and safe robot motions in perceptually-degraded environments.

 Take Part, join us